sdellysse/codeigniter-contentful/README.markdown

 Configuration
 -------------

-No initial configuration is necessary; however, all options are in `application/config/contentful.php` and `application/config/contentfulmanager.php` and are documented there.
+No initial configuration is necessary; however, all options are in `config/contentful.php` and are documented there.

 [1]: https://github.com/shawndellysse/codeigniter-contentful/tarball/master